PHP-Outburst/MyUPB_Skins/README.md

 MyUpb-Skins
 ===========

-The Skinfolder for My Ultimate PHP Board
+The Skins for My Ultimate PHP Board